kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 A Model data store of environmental and genomic data was created during this work.
 Detailed description of axioms making use of ontology terms used to post-compositionally annotate the example polar datastore are available from: https://github.com/kaiiam/kblumberg_masters_thesis/wiki/complete_datastore

-The following datasets were included in the example datastore:
+The following datasets were included in the datastore:

 1. Inorganic nutrients measured on water bottle samples at AWI HAUSGARTEN during POLARSTERN cruise MSM29. @bauerfeind2014inmo